jhansi21005096/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
+import numpy package
 ### Step 2:
+get the input matrix
 ### Step 3:
-Get the value from the user for the number of rotation
+using the np.linalg.matrix_we can find the circulate of n variables
 ### Step 4:
-Using the slicing concept rotate the list

-### Step 5:
-### Step 6:
+print the result
 ## Program:
 ```
 def circulate():